 As clients drift towards mobile, first-generation channels such as websites are becoming obsolete.
 Projected to stay constant at 38%, the actual numbers would beg to differ.
-In less than three years, the preference of websites as a primary channel dropped by a third.
+In less than three years, the preference for websites as a primary channel dropped by a third.

 These numbers are the average across all wealth management activities.
-Hence, will the number differ when we dive into the specific activities?
+Hence, will the number differ when we dive into specific activities?

 The answer is no.

 The gap is even wider.
 Although a large portion of the clients uses mobile applications for basic tasks, there has been increasing popularity in using apps for advanced activities as well- such as portfolio management, and advice-related tasks.